renderedtext/ruby-101/README.md

   they are optional, i.e. `puts "Hello"` is the same as `puts("Hello")`
 * The value returned by a Ruby method is the value of the last expression evaluated, unless `return` is used!
+* Methods whose name ends with a question mark ? `Time.sunday?` return `true` or `false`, so-called Boolean values
 * The `nil` object is an object that represents nothing
+  * `nil` and `false` are treated the same in if-conditions
+* Methods whose name ends with exclamation mark ! `String.downcase!` modify the state variable of the object they are invoked from and do not return the value, but `nil`, be careful!

 ## Ruby syntax rules